Before I lived in Tokyo and Seoul, I lived in Shanghai.

 Of course I know now that there’s nothing ruder, more bad-mannered, than a naïve expat coming out with a comment like that.
-And it was Jung Chang’s mother who helped me see this.
+And it was Jung Chang’s mother in Wild Swans who helped me see this.

 During the Cultural Revolution

 Mao made some rather large changes to his country.
-One important example was the branding of intellectuals (such as professors) and artists (such as poets and writers) as ‘class enemies’ who were promptly and mercilessly hunted down, beaten, and arrested by members of Mao’s Red Guard.
+One important example, as explored in Wild Swans, was the branding of intellectuals (such as professors) and artists (such as poets and writers) as ‘class enemies’ who were promptly and mercilessly hunted down, beaten, and arrested by members of Mao’s Red Guard.

 The first half of the twentieth century gave rise to a large number of rather famous fascistic leaders that took the ideas of Marx – and later Lenin – and bastardised them to meet their own end.

 This censorship of intellectuals was part of Mao’s vision of eradicating all things bourgeois from his country.
 And one seemingly minor – but critical for my purposes here – offshoot from this culling of ‘class enemies’ was Mao’s encouragement of his people to remove manners of any sort from their verbal and physical behaviours.